 For many categories, consumer purchasing patterns are also affected by stimulating purchases of nonpromoted complements to the promoted products (Berman and Evans 1989; Walters 1988).
 For example, the promotion of a pie filling may stimulate sales of full-margin pie shells, or the promotion of taco shells may increase sales of nonpromoted taco sauce.
 In such cases, one promotion can increase the sales of products in two different categories.
-In addition, inter- rather than intra-product substitution may also be predominant in certain product groups.
-Walters (1991), using the store level SKU sales data, tested a conceptual framework for retail promotion effects that includes brand substitution effects, inter-store sales displacements and the complementary goods.
+In addition, inter- rather than intra-product substitution may also be the predominant influence in certain product groups.
+Walters (1991), using store level SKU sales data, tested a conceptual framework for retail promotion effects that includes brand substitution effects, inter-store sales displacements and the purchase of complementary goods.
 He selected four product categories in his study (spaghetti, spaghetti sauce, cake mix and cake frosting) and found that both the complementary effects of promotion and the substitution effects of promotion on brand sales are significant.
-Bandyopadhyay (2009) proposed a dynamic model based on vector autoregression (VAR), and empirically studies intra- and inter-category promotional effects with four brands of ice cream, two brands of topping, and three brands of frozen yogurt.
+Bandyopadhyay (2009) proposed a dynamic model based on vector autoregression (VAR), and empirically studied intra- and inter-category promotional effects with four brands of ice cream, two brands of topping, and three brands of frozen yogurt.
 He found that a multiple-category model that includes brands from substitute and complementary categories returns more accurate sales forecasts than does a single-category model that includes brands from only a single category.
 Hruschka (2013) analyzed multi-category buying decisions of households by a finite mixture of multivariate Tobit-2 models.
 He found 18% of all pairwise category correlations are significant.
 Studies also showed that the cross-category impact of national brands on store brands appears to be substantially greater than that of store brands on national brands (Wedel and Zhang 2004).
 This means that the promotional effects are asymmetrical which are not only within but also across categories.

-Though existing research has provided evidences that the promotions of one product can influence the sales of another from both intra- and inter-categories, most of existing literature focused on explanatory models, using a set of ad hoc assumed product relationships to test the significance of the cross brand/category promotional affects.
+Though existing research has provided evidences that the promotions of one product can influence the sales of another from both intra- and inter-categories, most of the existing literature has focused on developing explanatory models, using a set of ad hoc assumed product relationships to test the significance of the cross brand/category promotional affects.
 Whether these theoretical findings can be applied in a real forecasting system to help retailers improving the decision accuracy at SKU level is the question we concern ourselves with in this research.
-This is a very different problem than those only concerned explanation and hypothesis testing.
-When we build forecasting models for tens thousands of SKUs in a store, most of these existing theoretical models lose their feasibility.
+This is a very different problem than those only concerned with explanation and hypothesis testing.
+When we build forecasting models for tens thousands of SKUs in a store, a problem size many retailers face, most of these existing theoretical models lose their feasibility.
 For example, in a VAR model, the number of free parameters increases quadratically with the number of variables in a system, and for even moderately-sized systems the model becomes highly overparameterized relative to the number of available observations.
-Even the basic least square regression will not be applicable because the dimensionality of cross category promotion explanatory variables is potentially much larger than the sample size.
+Even basic least square regression will not be applicable because the dimensionality of cross category promotion explanatory variables is potentially much larger than the sample size.
 In practice, we also cannot easily identify which product complements/substitutes another.
-For example, beer and carbonated beverages could be either substitutive or complementary, for people could drink them in different time in a day.
-And even we can specify a group of product categories within which possibly exists promotional interactive effects (no matter whatever complementary or substitutive); we still cannot easily specify which products in these categories interact with each other.
+For example, beer and carbonated beverages could be either substitutive or complementary, for people could drink them at different times in a day.
+And even if we can specify a group of product categories within which possibly exists promotional interactive effects (no matter whether complementary or substitutive), we still cannot easily specify which products in these categories interact with each other.

 2.2 SKU sales forecasting